 I had been thinking about this for several months and the purpose of the meeting was to establish a new charity, wholly dedicated to the study of lung cancer in all its aspects.
 I set out the objectives of the charity in research, patient support and smoking prevention and these have remained virtually unaltered to this day.
 Considering we had no money or institutional support, our aims were very ambitious.
 We called the charity the Lung Cancer Fund.

 From that first formal meeting we made rapid progress with support especially from my patients.
 The media in Liverpool supported us from the beginning and we were launched publicly in 1991 by Ken Dodd in front of 200 business men and women.
 The same year we launched on the Isle of Man.

 We raised enough money to begin funding research in the University of Liverpool, to appoint a Schools Liaison Officer and to appoint the first ever lung cancer support nurse.

 Towards the end of 1991 I carried out the first removal of a lung cancer by keyhole surgery and this brought us international publicity which helped our status and fund raising.

 In 1993 I put together my ideas for an international research facility in Liverpool and it was then that we went to Roy Castle and asked for his help.
-His response was magnificent and, although he was dying, we arranged a Tour of Hope by special train around the UK which raised over £1m in three days.
+His response was magnificent and, although he was dying, we arranged a Tour of Hope by special train around the UK which raised over £1m in three days during July 1994.
 I have written extensively about Roy in my book, Cinderella Cancer.
 His contribution to our development cannot be exaggerated.
 He was with us for only eight months but in that time he captured the hearts of the nation.
 He is still very fondly remembered.